NorbiPeti/VirtualComputer/README.md

 * Install all the requirements
 * Add a virtual PC if you don't have any (the first one will be started)
+    * Install an OS and Guest Additions, if you haven't already
 * Put the jar file into <server>/plugins directory
 * Put the dll file into <server>/plugins/VirtualComputer directory - if it doesn't exist, create it
 * Make sure your server is set to a world that you don't mind your maps deleted from